-Cognitive behavioural therapy (CBT) can be as effective as medicine in treating some mental health problems, but it may not be successful or suitable for everyone.
+Cognitive behavioural therapy (CBT) can be as effective as medicine in treating some mental health problems.

 Some of the advantages of CBT include: